CapricanDRJ/HadesStarCommunityData/docs/corp/fdf81736e2eabec3cd1e7412c8f9bd49a9e0f48418b7e8a8b6131a4538d62b93/index.md

 ```
 A constituent of the The Watchers' family.
-This corp is mostly overflow and retirees.
+This corp is mostly overfl
+ow and retirees.
-Join us on Discord for RS, WS, chat and other active members: mDEUrs8
+Join us on Discord for RS, WS, chat and other active members: mDEUrs8}
 ```
 ### Whitestar Bonus ❌